ahmedsamyroby/telda-react-challenge/README.md

 ### Choosing APIs from The Movie Database (TMDb)

-I switch between the search and discover API endpoints from TMDb based on query parameters as I couldn't find an API that provides all movies and handles search at the same time.
-The search API handles movie searches by name but returns an empty array when given no search parameter, while the discover API doesn't handle search by name and is used for general browsing.
+I dynamically switch between the `search` and `discover` API endpoints from TMDb in the movie listings page based on query parameters as there isn't an API that provides all movies and handles search at the same time.
+The `search` API handles movie searches by name but returns an empty array when given no search parameter, while the `discover` API doesn't handle search by name and is used for general browsing.
 This ensures the app can effectively manage both specific searches and general discovery.

 ## Trade-offs